gilcrest/diygoapi/README.md

 }
 ```

 As stated before, as errors go up the stack from whatever depth of code they're in, Upspin captures the operation and adds that to the error string as a pseudo stack trace that is super helpful for debugging.
 However, I don't want this type of internal stack information exposed to end users in the response - I only want the error message.
-As such, just prior to shipping the response, I log the error (to capture the stack info) and call a custom function I built called `errors.RE` (**R**esponse **E**rror).
-This function effectively strips the stack information and just sends the original error message along with whatever http status code you select as well as whatever errors.Kind, Code or Parameter you choose to set.
-The `RE` function returns an error of type `errors.HTTPErr`.
+As such, just prior to shipping the response, I log the error (to capture the stack info) and call a custom function I built called `errs.RE` (**R**esponse **E**rror).
+This function effectively strips the stack information and just sends the original error message along with whatever http status code you select as well as whatever errs.Kind, Code or Parameter you choose to set.
+The `RE` function returns an error of type `errs.HTTPErr`.
 An example of error handling at the highest level (from the POST handler) is below:

 ```go
 // Call the create method of the Movie object to validate and insert the data